-Think of someone you have been unkind to, or have bullied.
-Apologize to that person in the next 24 hours.
-Notice how you feel anticipating apologizing, while you are apologizing, and how you feel after you apologize.
-Did apologizing make any difference in how you feel about the other person or how the other person feels about you?
+Think of one or more people you have treated badly.
+Apologize to them in the next 24 hours.
+Notice how you feel as you are thinking about apologizing, how you feel while you are apologizing and how you feel after you have apologized.
+Does apologizing make any difference in how you feel toward the person or how the person feels toward you?